cyberphone/openkeystore.old/testdata/src/org/webpki/testdata/RI.md

 ### JWK Support
 JWS and JWE claim that JWKs hold public keys.
-However, if you look into the actual JWK specification, it can host a varity of other data.
+However, if you look into the actual JWK specification, it can host a variety of other data.

 The RI only supports JWKs holding a single public key and _no other